-Modification of Metrics for Statewide Quality and Access Test

-Consistent with the recognized need for flexibility to modify plans over time and take into account evidence and learning over time, as well as for unforeseen circumstances or other good cause, a CCO, CMS, or the state may request prospective changes to metrics or targets for any achievements that are well above or below the established targets based on progress to date through a modification process.
+Modification of Metrics for Statewide Quality and Access Test account evidence and learning over time, as well as for unforeseen circumstances or other good cause, a CCO, CMS, or the state may request prospective changes to metrics or targets for any achievements that are well above or below the established targets based on progress to date through a modification process.
 CMS and the state must agree to modify the metrics; CMS retains the authority for final approval of such changes, which will be reflected in the quality strategy.
 Examples of when requests for changes may be appropriate are: